 Interparliamentary Taskforce on Human Trafficking

-Human trafficking is the second largest criminal enterprise in the world and an acute humanitarian crisis trapping millions of people in sexual exploitation, labor exploitation, forced marriage, and other forms of modern slavery.
-The Interparliamentary Taskforce on Human Trafficking (ITHT) is the first global consortium convening lawmakers, government leaders, stakeholders and lived-experience experts to stop human trafficking through legislation and policy solutions.
+Human trafficking is the fastest growing criminal enterprise in the world and millions of people are caught in sexual exploitation, labor exploitation, forced marriage, and other forms of modern slavery.
+The Interparliamentary Taskforce on Human Trafficking (ITHT) is the first global consortium to convene leading lawmakers, government leaders, stakeholders and lived-experience experts committed to stopping the human suffering caused by human trafficking through partnership and policy solutions.

 49 million

-People are estimated to be caught in human trafficking globally, about 1 in every 150 people.
+People are estimated to be caught in human trafficking globally.

 More than 99.5%